aaqeebpinjari/Enview_FrontEnd/README.md

+# This was a Task of OA ...
 # About Driver Monitoring System 🚀:
 The Driver Monitoring System website enhances fleet safety by detecting risky driver actions.
 The user-friendly interface displays alerts, allowing users to search based on behavior type, vehicle number, or date range.
 Users can mark false alarms, and bonus features include a vehicle dropdown and timestamps in the user's time zone.
 The code prioritizes readability and functionality, offering an effective solution for monitoring and improving driver behavior.